What is a Real-Time Database?

 A real-time database is a database system able to handle data workloads that are in constant flux and are extremely time-sensitive.
 Unlike traditional databases, which contain data that is persistent and changes much less frequently.

-A real time database, also known as a live database, are traditional databases with extended performance and throughput capabilities.
+A real-time database, also known as a live database, is a traditional database with extended performance and throughput capabilities.
 They apply time constraints to data, to indicate at which point in time the data is still valid (also known as temporal validity).
 In many cases, a sensor or feed from the outside world constantly updates the data with new, currently relevant data.

 - Handle queries that are extremely time-sensitive